 Dry skin on dogs is caused by a number of reasons, such as being bathed too frequently, using harsh soaps or chemicals, dietary problems, allergies, and more.
 Of course, it’s important to treat the root cause of your dog’s dry skin, while also treating the symptom of shedding.

 See a vet to determine what’s causing your dog’s excessively dry skin.
 You may need to switch foods, shampoos, or make some other simple lifestyle change that will make a world of difference in your dog’s quality of life.

 In the meantime, know that dry skin causes shedding.
-It also causes scratching, which just increases the irritation and shedding and can even cause bald patches on your dog’s coat.
+Dry skin also causes scratching, which just increases the irritation and shedding, and can even cause bald patches on your dog’s coat.

-Consuming coconut oil can boost metabolism, aid digestion, eliminate bad breath, and increase immunity.
-It also works as a sunscreen, flea and tick prevention, insect bite ointment, and dermatitis treatment.
+Using coconut oil can help boost metabolism, aid digestion, eliminate bad breath, and increase immunity.
+It also works as a sunscreen, flea repellent, insect bite ointment, and dermatitis treatment.